rodrigoechaide/ansible-controller/README.md

 # Ansible Controller with Python3 support

 Vagrant and Docker project to deploy and configure an Ansible Controller Server.
-In order to change ansible version move to a specific tag with the desired Ansible version.
+In order to change Ansible version move to a specific tag with the desired Ansible version.

 # Running with Vagrant